4dn-dcic/4dn-cloud-infra/docs/deploy_new_account.rst

 This will not entirely succeed on the first attempt.
 You'll need to run this a second time once various values have been created.

+At this point, Foursight should work but you won't be able to login without registering the generated domain with auth0.